-Universities of applied sciences and universities will start charging a tuition fee from bachelor’s or master’s level students studying in languages other than Finnish or Swedish.
+Universities of applied sciences and universities charge a tuition fee from bachelor’s or master’s level students studying in languages other than Finnish or Swedish.
 EU/EEA area and Swiss citizens are not subject to the charge.

-EU countries are: Austria, Belgium, Bulgaria, Croatia, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and the United Kingdom.
+EU countries are: Austria, Belgium, Bulgaria, Croatia, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain and Sweden.

 EEA countries are: Iceland, Liechtenstein and Norway.

-For more information on the joint application process, please see the Studyinfo portal.
+For more information on tuition fees, please visit the Studyinfo portal.

 If you have completed a higher education degree in Finland, or you have accepted an offer to study at a university or a university of applied sciences as a result of a joint application process from spring 2014 or later, you no longer qualify as a first-time applicant.

-Applicants can change their study programme choices and orders of preference only during the joint application period.
-To make these changes, you must log into the Studyinfo service.
-For more information on making changes, see the Studyinfo portal.
+Applicants can change their study programme choices only during the application period.
+To make these changes, you need to use the link that you received in the confirmation email.

-If you wish to cancel your application, please contact the admissions office of your first choice programme.
-Contact information for the Diak Admission Services.
+If you wish to cancel your application, please contact the Admission Services of your first-choice programme.

 You have the right to pursue more than one degree, but the offers to study for these degrees need to be accepted in different semesters.
 The one study place per term provision does not apply to transfers to new institutions.
 Read more on the Studyinfo portal.